My sundried vegetables are the best! (Photo copyright © by Kaj Halberg)

 Wearing traditional dress, this young woman of the Bai minority is posing for tourists in the city of Dali, Yunnan Province.
 (Photo copyright © by Kaj Halberg)

-An elderly woman of the Naxi people, clad in traditional dress, performs a dance in the town of Lijiang.
+An elderly woman of the Nakhi people (also called Naxi), clad in traditional dress, performs a dance in the town of Lijiang.
 (Photo copyright © by Kaj Halberg)

 The Shona are a Bantu people, living mainly in Zimbabwe, where they form the vast majority of the population, counting at least 11 million.